jeffcarp/frontend-hyperpolyglot/index.md

 <div id="remarks">

-<p>The above data is nowhere near complete, any contributors who are more familiar with these languages would be appreciated.
+<p>The above data is nowhere near complete, any contributors who are more familiar with these frameworks would be massively appreciated.
 The source is on <a href="https://github.com/jeffcarp/frontend-hyperpolyglot">GitHub</a>.</p>

 {% for category in site.data.frameworks %}
   <h1 id="{{ category.name | slugify }}-note"><a href="#{{ category.name | slugify }}">{{ category.name }}</a></h1>